Techtonica/curriculum/command-line/vim.md

 ### Challenge

 Do the rest of `vimtutor` to learn a lot more about Vim!
 There are 7 lessons total.
+Go through as much as you have time to do.

 ### Check for Understanding